Mute Management¶

 , -attribute:*value*

-.
-Different field combinations have an AND relationship, while multiple values of the same field have an OR relationship.
+, the combination relationship between different fields is AND, and multiple values of the same field are OR.
 You can freely combine AND and OR for different fields.

-After entering the filter condition, there are several situations regarding tags:
+After entering the filtering conditions, there are several situations for tags:

 Example:

-Assume the premise is that the monitor exists grouped by host, service.
-In advanced filtering, we configure the filter condition host:cn-hangzhou AND service:guance
+Assuming the premise is that the monitor has by host, service grouping.
+In the advanced filter, we configure the filtering condition host:cn-hangzhou AND service:gc

-trigger thresholds and generate events simultaneously, then only host:cn-hangzhou AND service:guance
+these two combinations of detection objects trigger the threshold and generate events at the same time, then only host:cn-hangzhou AND service:gc

 will still send alert notifications.

-For more examples, refer to Understanding Event Attributes in Mute Rules.
+For more examples, please refer to How to Understand Event Attributes in Mute Rules.

 Mute Time¶

-That is, no alert information will be sent within the set time range.
+That is, alert information will not be sent within the set time range.

-Note: Adjusting the global time zone does not affect the mute time set for mute rules here.
+Note: Adjusting the Global Time Zone does not affect the mute time set here for the mute rules.

-You can customize the time zone, start time, and end time for alert muting, or quickly set it to 1 hour, 6 hours, 12 hours, 1 day, or 1 week.
+You can customize the time zone, start time, and end time for the alert mute, and you can also quickly set it to 1 hour, 6 hours, 12 hours, 1 day, 1 week.

 - Select the time zone;